aws/aws-lambda-go/events/README_Lambda.md

 # Overview

-Lambda events consist of a request that was routed to a Lambda function by Lambda Function URLs feature.
+Lambda events consist of a request that was routed to a Lambda function by the Lambda Function URLs feature.
 When this happens, Lambda expects the result of the function to be the response that Lambda should respond with.

 # Sample Function